Liddle Kiddles: The doll

 The bigger bodies (the first ten dolls) were designed to resemble typical neighborhood children at play.
 The name Liddle Kiddles was taken from the words "little kid".
 Each of the first 24 dolls had detailed clothing and accessories that perfectly matched their theme and size.
 Wire skeletons inside the vinyl bodies enabled the dolls to be posed and re-posed realistically.

-The first series of 9 Liddle Kiddle dolls plus 1 special doll set was available only through the Sears and Roebuck Christmas Catalog.
+The first series of nine Liddle Kiddle dolls, plus one special doll set, was available only through the Sears and Roebuck Christmas Catalog.
 It was conceived in 1965 and released to toy shelves in 1966.
-The following year additional dolls were added to the Liddle Kiddle series, and the Storybook Kiddles series and Smaller Lucky Locket Kiddle series were introduced.
+The following year, additional dolls were added to the Liddle Kiddle series, and the Storybook Kiddles series and Smaller Lucky Locket Kiddle series were introduced.
 The small 2-inch dolls had no wires inside for posing and, unlike the first 10 and the new Storybook Kiddles, their clothes were not removable.
-In 1968, the last 6 additions to the Liddle Kiddles series were added, as well as 3 more Storybook Kiddles, new Skediddle Kiddles that could walk, the Kologne Kiddle series, and the Jewelry Kiddles.
+In 1968, the last six additions to the Liddle Kiddles series were added, as well as three more Storybook Kiddles, new Skediddle Kiddles that could walk, the Kologne Kiddle series, and the Jewelry Kiddles.

-Mattel Designers kept making the dolls smaller and continued to maintain the use of real hair and clothes.
-Mattel also released a series of 4 different 2-inch kiddles that were dressed up in animal costumes and called the Animiddles.
-Ride and Run Skediddle sets consisting of a Skediddle walking doll and specially designed riding toys they could also use were introduced to the Skediddle Kiddle series.
-3 new Kiddle Kolognes were added.
+Mattel designers kept making the dolls smaller and maintained the use of real hair and clothes.
+Mattel also released a series of four different 2-inch Kiddles that were dressed up in animal costumes and called the Animiddles.
+Ride and Run Skediddle sets, consisting of a Skediddle walking doll and specially designed riding toys they could also use, were introduced to the Skediddle Kiddle series.
+Three new Kiddle Kolognes were added.

 More Lucky Locket Kiddles were released in pretty new pastel locket colors.

 1969 saw a new series of 2-inch Storybook Sweetheart Kiddles, portraying star-crossed lovers, such as Romeo and Juliet, and Robin Hood and Maid Marion.